| Reading time: | 15 min |

 arm-none-eabi-gcc -v

 Additional examples are included in the toolchain installation.
-If you installed to $HOME using the example above, you can find them at:
+If you installed to $HOME using the example provided in this guide, you can find them at:

 $HOME/arm-gnu-toolchain-15.2.rel1-aarch64-arm-none-eabi/share/doc/gcc-arm-none-eabi/examples